sastels/mcount/README.md

 az aks get-credentials --resource-group sja-test-ResourceGroup --name=sja-test-cluster
 ```

-### Setup Google Cloud
+### Google Cloud

 In the Google Cloud [console](https://console.cloud.google.com/) make a new project `sja-test-project` and enable Kubernetes Engine API for it.
+Then run the following.

 ```
 gcloud auth login